Fabiancrg/caelum-weatherstation/README.md

 ## 🔄 Based On

-This project is derived from ESP32 Zigbee SDK examples and inherits the multi-endpoint architecture optimized for battery-powered weather station applications with deep sleep support.
+This project is derived from ESP32 Zigbee SDK examples and implements a 3-endpoint architecture optimized for battery-powered weather station applications with:
+- Remote sleep duration configuration (Endpoint 3)
+- Deep sleep power management with network retry logic
+- Extended wake time during Zigbee join process (60 seconds)
+- RTC GPIO wake-up support for rain detection on both ESP32-H2 and ESP32-C6

 ## 🤝 Contributing